 Moderate vs. More Rigorous Activity

 Moderately active adult females all require an extra 200 calories per day, per the Dietary Guidelines for Americans.
 This means that moderately active females may consume as much as 2,200 calories per day.
-More active females may consume an additional 400 and 600 calories per day depending on age, to a maximum of 2,400 calories.
+More active females may consume an additional 400 to 600 calories per day depending on age, to a maximum of 2,400 calories.

 Moderately active adult males should consume between 200 and 400 extra calories per day, up to a daily total of 2,800 calories.